Lacrymology/states/ntp/doc/pillar.rst

 ntp:server
 ~~~~~~~~~~

-The list of NTP servers
+The list of NTP servers.

-Default is empty
+Default is empty.